Slash (punctuation): Proofreading

+Business correspondence

+In formal business correspondence, when a letter is typed by someone other than the person responsible for its contents, it is standard to add a suffix with the initials of the author (in upper-case), and typist (in lower-case) after the signature block, separated by a slash.
+For example, a letter typed by D.E. at the direction of A.B.C. would include the line "ABC/de".

 Fiction

 The slash is used in fan fiction to mark the romantic pairing a piece will focus upon (e.g., a K/S denoted a Star Trek story would focus on a sexual relationship between Kirk and Spock), a usage which developed in the 1970s from the earlier friendship pairings marked by ampersands (e.g., K&S).
 The genre as a whole is now known as slash fiction.
 Because it is more generally associated with homosexual male relationships, lesbian slash fiction is sometimes distinguished as femslash.
-In situations where other pairings occur, the genres may be distinguished as m/m, f/f, &c.
+In situations where other pairings occur, the genres may be distinguished as m/m, f/f, and so on.

 Libraries

-The slash is used under the Anglo-American Cataloguing Rules to separate the title of a work from its statement of responsibility (i.e., the listing of its author, director, &c.).
+The slash is used under the Anglo-American Cataloguing Rules to separate the title of a work from its statement of responsibility (i.e., the listing of its author, director, etc.).
 Like a line break, this slash is surrounded by a single space on either side.
 For example: